FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

             ​Join us on October 15 at 7 p.m.
 EST for a very special PL Dinner, as we celebrate 5 years of Filecoin mainnet!
 Stay tuned for more details coming soon!
+        - tag: IRL
+          title: Filecoin Orbit India Mini-Hackathon
+          location: Nagpur, Maharashtra
+          description:
+            ​Join us for a special one-day event commemorating the 5th birthday of Filecoin.
+This isn't just a celebration; it's a deep dive into the technology, the ecosystem, and the future of verifiable data in India.
+Kick-off and challenge reveal at 11 a.m.
+IST!
+          start-time: 11:00:00.000Z
+          end-time: 17:00:00.000Z
     - date: 2025-10-16
       events:
+        - tag: Virtual
+          title: Mandarin-Captioned 5th Birthday Celebration
+          description:
+            Tune in at 9 a.m.
+SGT for the Mandarin-captioned birthday video premiere on X live, joined by community contributors and ecosystem OGs.
+Featuring a fireside chat with Filecoin inventor Juan Benet, and a preview of something new hitting the network with FilOz CEO Molly Mackinlay.
+          start-time: 09:00:00.000Z
+          end-time: 09:35:00.000Z
+          location: Virtual | X
+        - tag: Kumospace
+          title: "Filecoin Kumospace Hangout: APAC"
+          description:
+            ​We’re opening a virtual hangout space at 9:30 a.m.
+SGT for the global community to mark the milestone together.
+Come connect with friends, swap stories, and chat about the next five years and beyond!
+          start-time: 09:30:00.000Z
+          location: Kumospace
         - title: Virtual FIL Dev Summit
           url: https://www.fildev.io/FDS-7
           location: Virtual